carlosjhr64/neuronet/MORE.md

 Ij  ==  A0j

 # The output layer:
-Oj  ==  Anj   # where n is the index of the last layer.
+Oj  ==  Anj

 # Initial step up from input layer:
 A1j  ==  | B1j + {k, W1jk*A0k}  ==
          | B1j + {k, W1jk*Ik}

-# Let's just consider a three layer feed forward network, as
+# Consider a three layer feed forward network:
-# I'll show that's going to be enough to analyze backpropagation:
 Oi  ==
 A2i  ==  | B2i + {j, W2ij*A1j}  ==
          | B2i + {j, W2ij*| B1j + {k, W1jk*Ik}}

-# We have some target for the unsquashed output, and
+# A target for the unsquashed output, and
-# the output has a deficit(error) E:
+# an output with a deficit(error) E:
 Ti  ==  Ei + ^ Oi   # adding E corrects ^O

 # Remember that: